tliron/prudence/examples/typescript/README.md

 [TypeScript](https://www.typescriptlang.org/) is JavaScript on steroids.
 It's fully compatible with JavaScript but is a vastly more powerful and more elegant language.
 Its best feature is that it's typed so that many errors can be avoided before runtime.
-Also, typed languages are more pleasurable work with in IDEs, with support for code completion, refactoring, and more.
+Also, typed languages are more pleasurable to work with in IDEs, with support for code completion, refactoring, and more.

 Prudence comes with a
 [base TypeScript project](https://github.com/tliron/prudence/tree/main/assets/typescript/prudence/)